 The combination of classroom instruction and practical application available through on-campus programs helps students succeed.
 However, many students prefer the flexibility of distance learning.
 Online students can enroll in the best computer science schools in Idaho, including the University of Idaho and Brigham Young University-Idaho, regardless of their residence.
 Online programs are usually more affordable than traditional programs, but offer the same education.

 Whether you choose to pursue an on-campus or an online computer science degree in Idaho, ensure your program is accredited.
 Accreditation indicates a school or program has been evaluated by an external agency and has been found to meet standards of academic quality.

 Computer Science Careers in Idaho

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Idaho

 Computer Science Employers in Idaho